CricketBr/Crickets-Shorthand-Site/cr-shorthand-tips.md

 Rev 2025-06-08

-Canonical copy and licensing instructions at (https://cricketbr.github.io/Crickets-Shorthand-Site)
+Canonical copy and license at (https://cricketbr.github.io/Crickets-Shorthand-Site)

 # Table of Contents